 |

-This paper considers the implications of the statement by the Children s
+This paper considers the implications of the statement by the Children s Commissioner which raised

+sites.
 The Annex to this paper includes the text of the original October 2001 report by Peter Clarke, Children s Commissioner for Wales entitled 'Building Schools on Former Landfill Sites'.

 | ||||